ga-wdi-boston/git-workflow-teams/README.md

 This is one of the things that can make `git rebase` dangerous, and it's the reason why you never rebase code that's already been published and shared - you run the risk of breaking other peoples' code.
-After a rebase, pushing to the branch will require --force-with-lease since the history has been rewritten.

 However, as long as you're only rebasing your own code on top of things, `git rebase` is perfectly safe, and if `master` happens to change a lot,